What’s in Your Internet Pipe?

 It’s easy to see from advertisements that most Internet Service Providers (ISPs) are engaged in a race to the top to offer the highest amount of bandwidth possible.
 What isn’t so clear though is that the cloud-based businesses that use the internet to provide their services are actually in a race to the bottom, to use the least bandwidth.
 By using as little bandwidth as possible, their services are faster and more reliable on lower bandwidth connections, and appeal to customers who are using their services and often multitasking with others while at the office, at home, or on a mobile device.

 It probably goes without saying that, as bandwidth increases, so too does the price of the connection.
 Is your business paying for too much bandwidth, or for bandwidth that isn’t needed for revenue-generating activities?
-With our exclusive Internet Connection Dashboard tool, you’ll know the answer to that question.
-And with one of our firewalls, you’ll have complete control over what sort of data may come and go over your business internet connection, in order to provide security and maximize your bandwidth investment’s ROI.
+With one of our internet firewall gateway appliances, you’ll have complete control over what sort of data may come and go over your business internet connection, in order to provide security and maximize your bandwidth investment’s ROI.

 For more information on how we can help you to rightsize your internet bandwidth, call us today at 763-797-7900 or use the form below to be connected with a POPP representative.
 Thank you!